The Reichstag Dome, Berlin. holgs/Getty Images

 Finally, for the ultimate panoramic experience, head west to Drachenberg, a rubble mountain (i.e. built from wartime debris) and the admission-free little sister of the adjacent Teufelsberg with its famous ex-spy station.
 You’ll have all of Berlin at your feet!

-Planning tip: For security reasons, free reservations for visiting the Reichstag dome must be made online.
+Planning tip: For security reasons, free reservations for visiting the Reichstag dome must be made online and you need to show photographic ID.
 Without reservations, swing by the Reichstag Visitors' Center on Scheidemannstrasse (next to the Berlin Pavilion) to enquire about last-minute openings.

 2. Immerse yourself in Berlin’s turbulent history